Learning from geometry-aware near misses to real-time COR: A corridor-wide grouped random parameters GEV framework: Modeling estimation result

 Finally, the estimated shape parameter ($\xi$) is negative and significant across all intersections (Fig.~\ref{fig:b30}), indicating a bounded upper tail of the UGEV distribution.
 This supports the Weibull domain as the appropriate tail form for modeling extreme near-misses in signalized urban settings.
 Importantly, group-level variability in $\xi$ suggests that intersection design and control strategies influence not only the frequency but also the extremal nature of near-miss outcomes.

-The HBSGRP model for V–I near misses specified the intercept as a random parameter in both the location and scale components, capturing baseline heterogeneity in severity and variability across intersections.
-Relative speed (in $\mu$) and relative distance (in $\sigma$) were also modeled as random effects (Fig.~\ref{fig:10}), although their 95\% credible intervals overlapped zero.
-They were nevertheless retained on theoretical grounds, as their inclusion improved overall model fit.
-This specification reflects behavioral intuition: heterogeneity in speed effects is more pronounced in severity (location), whereas heterogeneity in clearance effects is more evident in variability (scale).
-All other covariates were treated as fixed effects, reflecting their comparatively stable behavioral and geometric influences.
-Fit statistics (Table~\ref{tab:8}) show modest but consistent improvements in DIC, WAIC, and LOOIC relative to the HBSFP specification, suggesting that the grouped random parameter structure adds explanatory nuance but produces smaller performance gains than in the V–V case.
+The intersection-level HBSGRP model for V–I near-misses specified the intercept as a grouped random parameters in both the location and scale components (Fig.~\ref{fig:10}) to capture baseline heterogeneity across intersections.
+Relative speed was modeled as a grouped random effect in the location component, and relative distance was modeled as a grouped random effect in the scale component.
+Although these effects are weakly identified at some sites (credible intervals include zero), they were retained because they are mechanistically relevant to boundary-encroachment dynamics and because they improve predictive fit relative to the fixed-parameter specification.
+All remaining covariates were treated as fixed effects.
+Fit statistics (Table~\ref{tab:8}) show modest but consistent improvements in DIC, WAIC, and LOOIC versus HBSFP, indicating smaller gains from grouped random parameters for V–I than for V–V at intersections.